rdiaz02/OncoSimul/README.md

     https://cran.r-project.org/bin/windows/testing/rtools40.html.
  2. Install igraph following these notes: https://github.com/r-windows/checks/issues/2
- 3. Now, install OncoSimulR from BioConductor (to solve all dependencies in one go): https://www.bioconductor.org/packages/devel/bioc/html/OncoSimulR.html This will take more than one hour.
+ 3. Now, install OncoSimulR from BioConductor (to resolve all dependencies in one go): https://www.bioconductor.org/packages/devel/bioc/html/OncoSimulR.html This will take more than one hour.
  4. Clone the git repo and move to that directory.